Radiation characteristics of cavity-backed aperture antennas

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Azur, Carole Michel, "Radiation characteristics of cavity-backed aperture antennas" (1996).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 279.
+279.